vyomasystems-lab/riscv-ctb-challenge-S34m1n4t0r/README.md

 ```
 **Proposed changes**

-Cause of Error in line test.S:15855:  z4 is not a CPU register.
-Can be fixed by using t4 for example
+Cause of Error in line test.S:15855:  ```z4``` is not a valid CPU register.
+The instruction can be fixed by using a valid register, for example ```t4```:
 ```assembly
 and s7,ra,t4
 ```

-Cause of Error in line test.S:25584: **addi** requires an immidiate value, instead of two registers.
-As all other instructions in the test are **add** instructions, this is most likely a typo:
+Cause of Error in line test.S:25584: **andi** requires an immidiate value, not two registers.
+As all other instructions in the test are **and** instructions, this is most likely a typo-error
+The Error can therefore be fixed by using the **and** instriction:
 ```assembly
 and s5,t1,s0
 ```